citp/privacy-policy-historical/h/hi/hiv/hive.co.md

-> *The following text is extracted and transformed from the hive.co privacy policy that was archived on 2017-10-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171003182016id_/https%3A//www.hive.co/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hive.co privacy policy that was archived on 2018-09-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180906103853id_/https%3A//www.hive.co/privacy) for the most accurate reproduction.*

-# Hive.co - Collect audience data & sell more stuff
+# Hive.co - Privacy Policy

-## HIVE PRIVACY POLICY

-TicketLabs Inc. operating as Hive ( **"we" /"us"/"Hive"**) makes the website, [_www.hive.co_](https://www.hive.co/) (the **"Website"** ) available to Brands (such as artist and public personalities) and fans of brands ( **"Audience" /"Fans"/"You"**) as a platform for engagement and content sharing, as further described in our Terms of Service located at [_www.hive.co/tos_](https://www.hive.co/tos) (collectively the **"Services"** ).
-This Privacy Policy describes how we collect, store, use and distribute information about fans/audience members through the Services including individuals who register and create an account on Hive and individuals who access the public features of the Website and Services as visitors.
+TicketLabs Inc. operating as Hive ( **"we" /"us"/"Hive"**) makes the website, [_www.hive.co_](https://www.hive.co/) (the **"Website"** ) available to Brands (such as merchants, media companies, artists, and more) and a brands audience ( **"Audience" /"Audience Member"/"You"""**) as a platform for engagement and content sharing, as further described in our Terms of Service located at [_www.hive.co/tos_](https://www.hive.co/tos) (collectively the **"Services"** ).
+This Privacy Policy describes how we collect, store, use and distribute information about audience members through the Services including individuals who register and create an account on Hive and individuals who access the public features of the Website and Services as visitors.

 ### Overview: